-For the next few chapters, each of your programs will consist of a single sub, so when you select the file's module in the VBE, your sub will appear in the Code window.
+For the next few chapters, each of your programs will consist of a single sub, so when you select the file's module in the VBE's Project Explorer, your sub will appear in the Code window.
 However, in the programs in Part II of the book, there are multiple subs, and not all of them are in modules.
 In this case, it can be tedious to locate them in the Code window.
 Fortunately, the VBE provides tools to make this easy.

-To follow along, open the Car Loan.xlsm file from Chapter 18.
-It not only has multiple subs in its module, but it has code in other locations, including code behind user forms (which are discussed in Chapter 11).
+To follow along, open the Car Loan, xlsm file from Chapter 19.
+It not only has multiple subs in its module, but it has code in other locations, including code behind user forms (discussed in Chapter 11).
 The point is that it has multiple subs in various places.
 For now, double-click Module1 in the Project Explorer.
 You will see the MainProgram sub in the Code window.
 Now click the right dropdown arrow above the Code window.
 (See Figure 3.14.)
 You will see a list of all subs in Module1.
 To go quickly to any of them, just select the one you want.

 Next, right-click the first form, frmInputs, in the Project Explorer and select View Code.
 This shows the code behind this form.
 (Again, all of this is explained in Chapter 11.)
 Now click the left dropdown arrow above the Code window.
 (See Figure 3.15.)
 You will see a list of all the controls on the form.
 Any of these can have associated code that responds to its events.
-For example, select the button control btnOK, and then click the right dropdown list above the Code window.
-(See Figure 3.16.)
-You will see a list of all events that the btnOK control can respond to, and any that have associated code (event handlers) are boldfaced.
-In this case, the Click event is the only one boldfaced, and if you select it, you will see the corresponding code.
+For example, select